Free 12 Inch Quilt Block Patterns to Make

 It is also the only one without a tutorial.

-It was created as the result of a reader request for templates.
+Furthermore, it was created as the result of a reader request for templates.
 It simply hasn't come to the top of the list to write a tutorial for yet.
 Hand piecing isn't really my thing.

 The rest are all rotary cutter friendly.